Mixing solutions for the Muskat problem: Constructing a subsolution for the IPM system

 \section{Constructing a subsolution for the IPM system}

 This section is divided in two parts and its purpose is to show the existence of a subsolution.
-In the first part we will find a subsolution for the IPM system in the sense of definition \ref{subsolution} assuming that there exist a solution for the system \eqref{zmedio}, \eqref{epmedio}.
-In the second part we will show the existence of this pair $(\ep,\zb)$, i.e.,
+In the first part we will find a subsolution for the IPM system in the sense of definition \ref{subsolution} assuming that there exist a solution for the equation \eqref{zmedio}.
+We next state such existence theorem with the precise conditions on the speed of opening $c$.